we-are-futureproofs-ltd/angular-toggle-switch/README.md

 ## Less

 If you want to use your bootstrap variables, include toggle-switch.less in your compilation stack.
-You can even choose among Bootstrap versions 2 or 3.. compatible source.
+You can even choose among Bootstrap version 2 or 3 compatible source.

 ## Development